reduxjs/redux/docs/store.md

 ####Usage

 Store state is accessed using the `getState` method.
-Note that the name of each reducer in the object passed to `combineReducers` becomes a top-level key on the state object.

 ```js
 store.getState();